John Cusack: 1980s

 Cusack began acting in films in the early 1980s.
-In 1980 he appeared in a 16mm educational film short about teen problem solving titled “Why Is It Always Me?”.
+In 1980, he appeared in a 16mm educational film short about teen problem solving titled Why Is It Always Me?.
 His first on-screen theatrical film appearances were in minor roles, Class (1983) and John Hughes' directorial debut film Sixteen Candles (1984).
 On the set of Grandview, U.S.A.
 (1984), his co-star Jamie Lee Curtis gifted Cusack with his first car, a 1974 Chevrolet Impala, which she had named 'La Bamba'.
-16-year-old Cusack made his breakthrough performance in Rob Reiner's teen comedy The Sure Thing (1985).
-It was a critical success, but has since become an underrated film.
+At sixteen years old, Cusack made his breakthrough performance in Rob Reiner's teen comedy The Sure Thing (1985), which was a critical success.

-He then took on the small-town teen dark comedy film Better Off Dead (1985).
-Cusack was initially embarrassed and disappointed by the film, describing it as the "worst thing he had ever seen" on his first watch.
+Cusack took on the small-town teen dark comedy film Better Off Dead (1985).
+He was initially embarrassed and disappointed by the film, describing it as the "worst thing he had ever seen" on his first watch.
 The film had a budget of $3 million and grossed $10.3 million at the box office, but the studio still considered it a failure.
-Cusack also worked with the director Savage Steve Holland on One Crazy Summer (1986).
+Cusack starred in Savage Steve Holland's film One Crazy Summer (1986).

 Cusack then had a brief appearance in Reiner's Stand by Me (1986), a film based on Stephen King's The Body.
 On the film, co-star Kiefer Sutherland recalled, "John Cusack was on the film for at least a week.
 I admired what he was doing and thought he was an actor I wanted to emulate."
 In 1988, Cusack went on and starred in the independent film Eight Men Out (1988), about Major League Baseball's Black Sox Scandal during the 1919 World Series.
 He also appeared in the cult comedy Tapeheads (1988), a film by executive producer Michael Nesmith.

 In the late 1980s, Cusack starred in Cameron Crowe's directorial debut film, Say Anything...
 (1989).
 He starred opposite actress Ione Skye.
-Cusack was reluctant to do the film at first, but he gave his character dimension through referencing the punk bands The Clash and The Replacements.
-In the film, Cusack became known for the boombox scene, in which his character, Lloyd Dobler, stands near his girlfriend Diane's bedroom window, and wordlessly holds up a cassette player above his head, blasting Peter Gabriel's 1986 song "In Your Eyes".
+Cusack was reluctant to do the film at first, but he gave his character dimension by referring to the punk bands The Clash and The Replacements.
+In the film, Cusack became known for the boombox scene, in which his character, Lloyd Dobler, stands near his girlfriend Diane's bedroom window, and wordlessly holds up a cassette player above his head, playing Peter Gabriel's 1986 song "In Your Eyes".
 His character has since become influential in popular culture, such as the band Lloyd Dobler Effect, and Frank Iero's band Pencey Prep with their misspelled song "Lloyd Dobbler".